The Shocker (album): Background

 Planning of this album dates as far back as early 1995, as advertisements for the album can be seen on the back cover of earlier copies of Master P's 1995 album 99 Ways to Die.
+The initial cover for the album had Silkk holding a handgun, which would later be covered by a "Parental Advisory" sticker on the official release.